 "Rochelle is a natural healer with a personality that will put your fears at ease and make you feel well taken care of.
 I had some very painful post-surgical swelling accompanied by bruising.
 After one treatment of Manual Lymphatic Drainage by Rochelle, both the swelling and the bruising were visible reduced.
 I went back for more treatments, and each time was able to see improvements.
 The lymphatic treatments also left me feeling calmer and more hopeful about my healing process.
 In a difficult, painful and stressful time, I looked forward to my visits with Rochelle as a true healing experience." ~ M.I., Seattle, WA

-Rochelle Clark is a Washington State-Licensed Massage Practitioner, Certified Lymphedema Therapist, Certified Lymphatic Drainage Specialist, Aromatherapist, and Non-denominational Ordained Minister.
-Rochelle also is a professional member of the American Massage Therapy Association (AMTA) and a graduate of the BodyMind Academy.
-She has maintained a private practice in Seattle since 1999.
+Rochelle Clark is a Washington and Idaho State Licensed Massage Therapist, Certified Lymphedema Therapist, Certified Lymphatic Drainage Specialist, Aromatherapist, and Non-denominational Ordained Minister.
+Rochelle also is a professional member of the Associated Bodywork & Massage Professionals Association (ABMP) and a graduate of the BodyMind Academy.
+She has maintained a private practice since 1999.

 Rochelle's extensive post-graduate work in Lymphatic Drainage Therapy includes: Manual Lymph Drainage and Complete Decongestive Therapy with Klose Training LLC; Manual Lymphatic Drainage Certification with Diana Kincaid, LMP; Breast Cancer Rehabilitation with Jodi Winicour, PT, CMT, CLT-LANA, through Klose Training LLC; and an advanced course in Caring for Clients with Cancer with Tracy Walton.
 In addition, she incorporates aromatherapy using genuine and authentic essential oils, bringing a variety of holistic options for relaxation and fostering a sense of well-being and empowerment.